willothy/nvim-cokeline/README.md

 If you are a user of [`resession.nvim`](https://github.com/stevearc/resession.nvim), cokeline's history will be restored along with the rest of your sessions.

-## :mountain: Plans and Ideas

-If you have an idea or feature request, don't hesitate to open an issue!

 ## :electric_plug: Requirements